theodubus/gest_mdp/README_en.md

 ### Preferences
 You can change preferences from `Options > Profil > Modifier Préférences`.
-In addition to specifying your browser's profile folder, you can decide whether or not to enable automatic login by default, whether to include certain character types in generated passwords by default, and more.
+In addition to specifying your browser's profile folder, you can decide whether to enable automatic login by default, whether to include certain character types in generated passwords by default, and more.

 ### Change user password